devstark-com/vue-circle-slider/README.md

 - svg based view
 - binding via `v-model`
 - defining min & max values
+- limitation of accessible slider range with `limitMin` and `limitMax`
 - defining step size
-- animation while updating to new value on click by circle
+- animation while updating to new value
 - touch devices support (`touchmove`)
 - sizes customization: exact and relative definitions
 - colors customization
+- counterclockwise direction of the circle slider
+- mousewheel/touchpad scroll detection
+- positioning starting point of the slider at any position on the circle
+- range slider with min/max values

 ## Examples